MegaExE/Sunlight_Sensor/index.md

 ### Week 5 October 16, 2017
 I have acquired the components need for my project.
 The hardware components that I have acquired is raspberry pi, sunlight sensor and Pi2Grover - Grove Connector Interface.
 I am ready to start building my project.

 On Wednesday October 18, I went to the prototype lab to solder my PCB board for the student sense hat.
 As of right now I have completed soldering for the PCB board.
-I'm now missing the module need to complate the student sense hat.
+I'm now missing the module need to complete the student sense hat.
 The next step is to test the PCB board to see if it will power up.

 ### Week 4 October 2, 2017